LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 Custom CardTypes can be created, e.g. a card type that checks the ATR and the historical bytes of the card.
-To create a custom CardType, deriver your CardType class from the `CardType
+To create a custom CardType, derive your CardType class from the `CardType
 <http://pyscard.sourceforge.net/epydoc/smartcard.CardType.CardType-class.html>`_
 base class (or any other CardType) and override the matches() method.
-For exemple to create a DCCardType that will match cards with the direct convention (first byte of ATR to 0x3b):
+For example to create a DCCardType that will match cards with the direct convention (first byte of ATR to 0x3b):

     >>> from smartcard.CardType import CardType